-The US's #1 department store chain has adopted the name of its most famous brand and cash cow: Macy's.
-Macy's, Inc. operates about 840 stores in 45 states, the District of Columbia, Guam, and Puerto Rico under the Macy's and Bloomingdale's banners that ring up more than $27 billion in annual sales.
-The stores sell men's, women's, and children's apparel and accessories, cosmetics, and home furnishings, among other things.
-It also operates macys.com and bloomingdales.com.
-Macy's flagship store in Manhattan's Herald Square is the world's largest.
+America's largest fashion retailer and department store, Macy's, Inc. operates about 900 stores in 45 states, Guam, Puerto Rico, and Washington, DC under the names of Macy’s, Bluemercury's, and Bloomingdales banners (and accompanying e-commerce sites), that together ring up some $27 billion in annual sales.
+The company's stores sell men's, women's, and children's apparel and accessories, cosmetics, and home furnishings, among other things.
+Macy's historic flagship store in Manhattan's Herald Square has held the title of world's largest department store since 1924.
 The Macy's Thanksgiving Day Parade, started in 1924, is an annual rite.
-Macy's (formerly Federated Department Stores) began as a dry goods store more than 150 years ago.

 Main chain Macy's and Bloomingdale's, its up-scale subsidiary, are American retail institutions with the company and its predecessors operating department stores since 1830.
-More recently, Bloomingdale's began opening outlet stores in 2010.
-With a dozen in operation at the end of fiscal 2013 (ended January), Bloomingdale's Outlets are a focus for growth at the company.
+Bloomingdale's Outlets are a focus for growth at the company.
 Both chains have online incarnations (macys.com, bloomingdales.com).